Rallies held in SWFL, nationwide in support of Obamacare

 “I’m going to get really sick and my life will be at risk,” she said.

-President-elect Donald Trump has vowed to overturn and replace the Affordable Care Act and majority Republicans in Congress this week began the process of repealing it using a budget maneuver that requires a bare majority in the Senate.
+Republicans in Congress this week began the process of repealing the law using a budget maneuver that requires a bare majority in the Senate.

 “This is the wealthiest country in the history of the world.
 It is time we got our national priorities right,” Sanders told the Michigan rally.